EldhoG34/WildEye/README.md

 ```markdown
 python customized_detect.py
 ```
 When elephant is detected,notification alert is send to the android devices through Firebase Cloud Messaging feature.
-The detection details like place,timestamp,cameraID and detected image is logged into the `log` table, which is in our Firebase database.
+The detection details like animal identified,timestamp,cameraID and detected image is logged into the `log` table, which is in our Firebase database.
+#### Database
+We hosted five database tables in Firebase:
+##### Logs
+Contains details like detected cameraID, timestamp, animal and URL of detected image
+##### camera
+Contains details of each camera like cameraID, place, latitude, longitude and no. of sightings so far
+##### messgtable
+Stores message in report chatroom.
+Details associated with each message like author, message and timestamp is stored
+##### signup
+Contains details about users like authentication, place, ph. no and email
+##### tokens
+To initiaze Cloud messaging feature, we need FCM tokens of these specific devices.
+This table stores FCM token of each devices
 ### Front End
 Front end consists of two apps:
 #### User App